Skip to content

 Health checks

-Liveness + readiness endpoints — database, Valkey, MinIO, tenant migrations — for Kubernetes / Docker Compose / load balancer probes.
+Liveness + readiness endpoints — per-module database checks, Valkey, Hangfire, tenant migrations — for Kubernetes / Docker Compose / load balancer probes.

 views 0 Last updated

-Two health endpoints ship out of the box: GET /health for overall liveness, GET /health/ready for readiness.
-The kit registers checks for every dependency the host needs to function — database connections per registered DbContext, Valkey (a Redis-compatible, BSD-licensed Redis fork) when caching or jobs are enabled, MinIO when storage is configured, and a per-tenant migration check that reports whether every tenant DB is on the latest schema.
+Two health endpoints ship out of the box: GET /health/live for liveness, GET /health/ready for readiness.
+Both are anonymous and exempt from rate limiting.
+The kit registers checks for every dependency the host needs to function — one database check per module DbContext, Valkey (a Redis-compatible, BSD-licensed Redis fork) when caching is enabled, Hangfire when jobs are enabled, and a per-tenant migration check that reports whether every tenant DB is on the latest schema.

 What’s checked